Shark/wasm-workflows-plugin/README.md

           - https://httpbin.org
 ```

-### :construction: Distributed Mode
+### Distributed Mode

+This plugin has two modes:

+* A `local` Mode.

-Right now, all Wasm modules run in the plugin context -- in a single container This is fine for many use cases because Argo creates a new plugin context for every workflow instance.
-But the scaling is limited to a single node.
-For a full showcase of the vision of Cloud-Native WebAssembly, the workload should of course be distributed.
+  This is the default and it will run Wasm modules in the plugin process.
+This is a single container per workflow instance.
+This is fine for most use cases that don't need infinite scaling within a workflow.
+It's also very easy to use because there is nothing to configure: it just works.

+* A `distributed` Mode.

+  This mode is more advanced because it will orchestrate Wasm module invocations in a Kubernetes cluster.
+Much like Argo itself creates a Pod for each workflow task, the distributed mode will create Pods for Wasm modules.

+  What makes this possible is [Krustlet](https://docs.krustlet.dev).
+Krustlet shows up as a new node in your Kubernetes cluster and it will execute Wasm modules that Kubernetes schedules to this node.
+I [forked Krustlet](https://github.com/Shark/krustlet) since there are some changes necessary to make Krustlet aware of the particularities of running workflow tasks as Wasm modules (inputs, outputs, parameters, artifacts, etc.).

+  For the distributed mode, you need to do a bit more:

+  * Create a service account and proper credentials for this plugin.
+See [`argo-plugin/rbac.yaml`](argo-plugin/rbac.yaml) for details.
+  * Inject the service account credentials into the plugin container.
+For this, there is a special [`plugin-distributed.yaml`](argo-plugin/plugin-distributed.yaml) showing you how.

+  By default, the plugin will be registered to the `wasm_distributed` key.
+This allows you to run the plugin in both modes simultaneously.

 ### :construction: Module Source